hanakai-rb/repo-sync/README.md

 Templates with `.tpl` extensions are are evaluated as Go [text/template](https://pkg.go.dev/text/template) files using the [`tpl` CLI tool](https://github.com/bluebrown/go-template-cli).

-[`templates/gem/gemspec.rb.tpl`](templates/gem/gemspec.rb.tpl) is our most complex template so far, and a helpful example of what's possible:
+[`templates/gem/gemspec.rb.tpl`](templates/gem/gemspec.rb.tpl) is our most complex template so far, and a helpful example of what’s possible:

 ```
 Gem::Specification.new do |spec|